gmaurer08/ADM-HWK1/README.md

 ## Additional information

 The datasets used to test the solutions are those provided directly by HackerRank for each challenge.
-If you want to test a specific solution, it is recommended to copy and paste the relevant script extract into the HackerRank editor for the respective challenge.

 ## Script descriptions